What to Expect

 Questions we will explore through guest lectures from our world-class faculty, interactive discussions, media, and debates:

-2025 Session 2 Theme: Science, Faith and Reality
+2026 Session 2 Theme: Philosophy and Identity

 Questions we will explore through guest lectures from our world-class faculty, interactive discussions, media, and debates: